-The canton of Vaud is the second-largest wine-growing region in Switzerland.
+Nestled in the heart of Switzerland is the country’s second-largest wine-growing region: Vaud.
 The region has been growing grapes and making wine since Roman times.
 Today it accounts for about a quarter of the country’s total production.

-The region consists of eight designated AOCs (appellation d’origine contrôlée which means “controlled designation of origin”).
+The region consists of eight designated AOCs (appellation d’origine contrôlée or “controlled designation of origin”).
 Six of these are primarily on Lake Geneva’s northern shore and just below the southeastern tip at the northern tip of the Rhone Valley before it enters Lake Geneva.
 These AOCs are:

 - Dezaley Grand Cru